StackVista/stackstate-docs/use/problem-analysis/problem_investigation.md

 ## Probable causes

-For each reported problem, StackState will list all events that are likely to have contributed to unhealthy state changes in the problem.
+For each reported problem, Rancher Observability will list all events that are likely to have contributed to unhealthy state changes in the problem.
 These could be events of type **Anomaly**, **Element properties changed** or **Version changed** that occurred within the [problem time window](about-problems.md#time-window-of-a-problem) and relate to components in the problem.
-If no relevant probable cause events are available in StackState, the list will be empty.
+If no relevant probable cause events are available in Rancher Observability, the list will be empty.

 ### Anomaly events